morepath/morepath/doc/security.rst

 You use the :meth:`morepath.App.identity_policy` directive to install an identity policy into a Morepath app::

-  from morepath.security import BasicAuthIdentityPolicy
+  from more.basicauth import BasicAuthIdentityPolicy

   @App.identity_policy()
   def get_identity_policy():
       return BasicAuthIdentityPolicy()

-If you want to create your own identity policy, see the :class:`morepath.security.IdentityPolicy` API documentation to see what methods you need to implement.
+If you want to create your own identity policy, see the :class:`morepath.IdentityPolicy` API documentation to see what methods you need to implement.

 .. _more.jwtauth: https://github.com/morepath/more.jwtauth

 .. _more.itsdangerous: https://github.com/morepath/more.itsdangerous

 .. _more.basicauth: https://github.com/morepath/more.basicauth

 Verify identity